atriap/Health-Smart-Device-Usage-Business-Analysis/README.md

 labs(x=NULL, fill="Time of the day")
 ```
 ![amount of calories burned based on time of the day](https://user-images.githubusercontent.com/104981673/199957887-eb7e9235-2ef7-4679-892a-5df8e8a1990e.jpg)
+The graph shows that users tend to do activities that burn calories in the *Afternoon* (14.00) and rest in the *Evening*.

 ```{r}
 # modifying dataset to separate date and time column
 hourly_steps_cal <- hourly_steps_cal %>%
   separate(date_time, sep = " ", into = c("date","time")) %>%
   mutate(date = as_date(date), time = format(parse_date_time(as.character(time), "HMS"), format = "%H:%M")) %>%